 Matching any character EXCEPT a specific character can be very useful at times.
 Learn how.

-Copy both the Match and the Exclude set of test strings from each exercise below into regexpal.
+Copy both the Match and the Exclude set of test strings from each exercise below into a Regex tester like regexpal or regex101.
 Using what you've learned so far, create a regular expression that will match all of the strings in the Match set and exclude the ones in the Exclude set.

 foxes jumping dogs

 Match only the text character strings from each line ('html', 'head', etc):

 <html> <head> </head> <body> <div> </div> </body> </html>